Holding Corrupt Public Officials Accountable

 - Seventeen New York City And State Employees Charged With Fraudulently Obtaining Pandemic Relief Loans: In November 2022, 19 defendants, 17 of whom were government employees, were charged with submitting fraudulent applications for loans during the COVID-19 pandemic.
 The defendants included seven employees of the New York City Police Department, three employees of the New York City Department of Education, two employees of the New York City Department of Correction, an employee of the Metropolitan Transit Authority, an employee of the New York City Department of Transportation, an employee of the New York City Administration for Children’s Services, and an employee of the New York City Human Resources Administration.
 The charges allege that the defendants submitted fraudulent applications for funds under the U.S. SBA Paycheck Protection Program and/or Economic Injury Disaster Loan program, all of which contained false statements about the small businesses they claimed to operate, and which resulted in the theft of more than $1.5 million.
 All of the charges have been resolved and the sentencings were held.

 - Five Defendants Arrested For Stealing Millions From Government-Funded Childcare Programs for Low Income Families: In 2023, Martin Handler, Menachem Lieberman, Harold Schwartz, Isidore Handler, Ben Werczberger, and Arie Rangott were charged for their respective roles in overlapping schemes to steal from and defraud daycares receiving funding from the New York City Administration for Children’s Services and the U.S. Department of Health and Human Services (“HHS”).
 Several of the defendants were also charged with obstructing related HHS investigations.
-Martin Handler, Menachem Lieberman, Harold Schwartz, Isidore Handler, and Ben Werczberger pled guilty and are awaiting sentencing.
-Arie Rangott is currently scheduled to proceed to trial in July 2024.
+Martin Handler, Menachem Lieberman, Harold Schwartz, Isidore Handler, and Ben Werczberger pled guilty.
+Arie Rangott was convicted following a trial in July 2024.
+Handler, Handler, and Werczberger have been sentenced.
+Lieberman, Schwartz, and Rangott are awaiting sentencing.